hydra3333/Pi4CC/README.md

    cp -fv ./Pi4CC/setup_1.sh ./
    chmod +777 *.sh
    ```
-7. Do the installation (it should be re-startable, feel free to "Control C" and re-start if feel uncomfortable)
+7. Do "part 0" of the installation (it should be re-startable, feel free to "Control C" and re-start if you feel uncomfortable)
    - start a Terminal and do this:
    ```
    cd ~/Desktop